MicrosoftDocs/azure-ai-docs/articles/ai-services/translator/document-translation/how-to-guides/use-rest-api-programmatically.md

 > [!NOTE]
 >
-> * Typically, when you create an Azure AI resource in the Azure portal, you have the option to create a multi-service key or a single-service key.
-However, Document Translation is currently supported in the Translator (single-service) resource only, and is **not** included in the Azure AI services (multi-service) resource.
->
-> * Document Translation is supported in the S1 Standard Service Plan (Pay-as-you-go) and C2, C3, C4, and D3 Volume Discount Plans. _See_ [Azure AI services pricing—Translator](https://azure.microsoft.com/pricing/details/cognitive-services/translator/).
+> Document Translation is supported in the S1 Standard Service Plan (Pay-as-you-go) and C2, C3, C4, and D3 Volume Discount Plans. _See_ [Azure AI services pricing—Translator](https://azure.microsoft.com/pricing/details/cognitive-services/translator/).
 >

 To get started, you need: